 In such scenarios, the human agent will likely not be the first point of contact and thus they need an understanding of the journey the customer has already taken to reach them.
 They will also need to factor in this journey, and how it has affected the customer, as part of their resolution approach.

-Thus, service desk agent skillsets will need to adapt from being the primary IT support interface, to being able to work within a digitized IT support capability.
+Thus, with digital transformation, service desk agent skillsets will need to adapt from being the primary IT support interface, to being able to work within a digitized IT support capability.
 Not only with the capabilities required to deal with more complex issues and requests but also to manage in-flight customer journeys where the technology was unable to assist.

 These and other skills capabilities are covered in an eBook you might find useful – “Skills and Capabilities Required of a 2020 ITSM Professional.”
 It’s free to download with registration.